-1. The Balkan Sprachbund 2.
-The Balkan subjunctive 3.
-Structural ambuguity: types of structures 4.
-Infinitives as opposed to subjunctives in the Balkans 5.
-Loss of the infinitive as a non-randon phenomenon
+- 1. The Balkan Sprachbund - 2.
+The Balkan subjunctive - 3.
+Structural ambuguity: types of structures in the Balkan languages - 4.
+Infinitives as opposed to subjunctives in the Balkan languages - 5.
+Loss of the infinitive as a non-random phenomenon

-The Balkan Peninsula
+The Balkan

+Peninsula